How to Choose a Copper Saucepan (& Why)

-Copper cookware’s reputation in the kitchen is unparalleled—that’s why you’ll find heritage copper cookware in countries as far apart as France to India to Mexico.
-It doesn’t need much heat (or time) to get food to brown, simmer, braise, or cook anything you’d like to perfection.
-But the only way to truly believe that copper makes a difference is cooking in it.
+Copper cookware has a culinary reputation that is unparalleled.
+That’s why you’ll find heritage copper cookware in countries as far apart as France, India and Mexico.
+Copper doesn’t need much heat (or time) to get food to brown, simmer, braise, or cook anything you’d like to perfection.
+But the only way to truly believe that copper makes a difference is by cooking in it.

 So if you’re curious about copper and want to see what the hype is about, start your journey with a copper saucepan.

-Why?
-Because that’s how you can best see copper’s supremely quick responses to heat in action.
-For example, Copywriter Nikkitha tested a copper saucepan by cooking a sauce that included miso, sake, mirin and sugar—a combination of ingredients that could easily burn and go bitter if left on the hob too long.
-Just as the sauce was starting to smoke, she took it off the heat and, immediately, the smoke dissipated and her sauce was saved.
-She’s also used it in the oven to bake souffles, cheese and onion dip, and more.
+A copper saucepan is the best way to see copper’s supremely quick responses to heat in action.
+For example, our copywriter Nikkitha tested a copper saucepan by cooking a sauce that included miso, sake, mirin and sugar – a combination of ingredients that could easily burn and go bitter if left on the hob too long.
+Just as the sauce began to smoke, she took it off the heat immediately, the smoke dissipated, and her sauce was saved.
+You can also use most copper saucepans in the oven, to keep sauces or other dishes warm before serving.

 Construction